Ranked nationally in pediatric care.

 Please complete this form and a member of our team will be in touch with you.

-We are seeking children ages 13 to 17.5 years of age with a diagnosis of high blood pressure.
+We are seeking children ages 13 to 17.5 years with a body weight that may be higher than recommended for their age and height.

 The study will have two groups: one group will do a session of isometric exercises, and the other group will do a session of aerobic exercises.
 The study includes three visits, with each visit lasting up to three hours.